 1. Religions Essays.
 The student will write an essay on each of the five traditions studied in the course.
 All of the source materials for the course must be used in the form of quotations and reference citations.
 Each essay will address the following: A. The conception of the Divine.
 How is divinity understood and how is this understanding ascertained in the tradition.
 B. The conception of the world.
 C. The conception of human nature.
 No page limit for this assignment.
 Be thorough and substantiate your points.
 Each paper due the week following the religion.
 12 font, DS, parenthetical references.
 500 points.

 2. Final Exam: Essay.
 Assignment will be explained before the end of the semester.
 100 points.

 Total 600 points.
 90% A, 80% B, 70% C, 65% D

 Arrangements can be made to accommodate students for religious holidays or representing the college in an official capacity.
 Please regularly check your VCCS email account for communications from the college and the professor.

 Week 1 The study of religion; Huston Smith walking the tightrope between faith and the being a student of religion.
 A microcosm of religion: The Gospel According to Prum (on my website)

-Week 2 Judaism (For each religion, please read the assigned text, the BBC section on that religion and the assigned scripture readings in preparation for class.
+Week 2 Judaism (For each religion, please read the assigned text, and read the assigned scripture readings in preparation for class.
 For Judaism, Christianity, and Islam, reading the corresponding sections in Wright.
 The videos will be watched in class.)